Is the Venice Card worth it? We review prices and value here

 There are many highlights to using the Venice Card, with access to the priority lane when visiting the Musei Civici Venezian as the most noted.
 Discounts to parking outside of the historic center, concerts, tours and shops are also valuable.

 But is the card overall a good deal?
 This is when the numbers come into play, as well as the other passes available.
 If you are keen are visiting the Doge’s Palace as well as the other 10 Civic Museums you’ll notice that the cost is €28.30 with the Museum pass.
 The Chorus Pass allows you entry into the 15 churches for €11.
 Lastly, entrance into the Jewish Museum totals at €3.
 The total cost for visits to all of the above comes out to €42.30.
-This comes out to €2.40 more than the Adult Venice Card.
+This comes out to about €2.40 more than the Adult Venice Card.

 All in all, you’ll save a bit of money with the Venice Card only if you visit all the attractions available for discount with the card.
 If you only plan to visit a few, then you’ll be better off purchasing one of the other passes instead.